 The City of Tribes, Galway, is the cultural heart of Ireland.
 Located on the River Corrib next to the Atlantic Ocean anyone who visits Galway falls in love with it.

-While the employment prospects aren’t as great as Dublin, though there are opportunities, Galway will steal your heart.
+While the employment prospects aren’t as great as Dublin, there are opportunities, Galway is sure to steal your heart.
 From Shop Street to the Aran Islands you will be happy in Galway.

 Cork, the Rebel County, and the official capital of Ireland according to Corkonians, is choc-full of opportunities as well as wonderful countryside and great culture and nightlife too.